 - Physician's Report Form

 - Either this completed form OR a print-out from the camper’s doctor listing the same information (immunizations, release for activities, etc.) is required for each camper.
-This is often called a Health Appraisal Form.
+At most doctor's offices this is called a Health Appraisal Form.
 One of these items is required for ALL youth under age 18.

-- This form must be completedy by the camper's doctor.
+- Must be completed by the camper's parent/guardian.
 It is required for ALL youth under age 18.

 - Adult Camp Staff Medical Form

 - Requested for staff over 18 years of age for emergency use only.